 Tyvaso is dosed in 4 separate, equally spaced treatment sessions per day, during waking hours.
+Each treatment session will take 2 to 3 minutes.
 The treatment sessions should be approximately 4 hours apart.

 Therapy should begin with 3 breaths of Tyvaso (18 mcg of treprostinil), per treatment session, 4 times daily.
 If 3 breaths are not tolerated, reduce to 1 or 2 breaths and subsequently increase to 3 breaths, as tolerated.

-Dosage should be increased by an additional 3 breaths at approximately 1-2 week intervals, if tolerated, until the target dose of 9 breaths (54 mcg of treprostinil) is reached per treatment session, 4 times daily.
+Dosage should be increased by an additional 3 breaths per treatment session at approximately 1-to 2week intervals, if tolerated, until the target dose of 9 breaths (54 mcg of treprostinil) is reached, 4 times daily.
 If adverse effects preclude titration to target dose, Tyvaso should be continued at the highest tolerated dose.